Hilimii/ProjectWingman_Autosplitter/README.md

 See: https://github.com/Hilimii/ProjectWingman_Autosplitter/issues for currently known issues.

 ## Tips for Usage
-It's generally good practice to ensure that your number of splits match the number of autosplits you expect to trigger during a run.
+It's generally good practice to ensure that you match your splits to the number of autosplits you expect to trigger during a run.
 For example:
 ### Campaign Run - Vanilla
 Ensure that you have 21 splits, one for each mission.
 ### Campaign Run - F59
 Ensure that you have 6 splits, one for each mission.
+### Campaign Start Splits
+If you have this setting enabled, your split number will double for the entire campaign you are running.

+Vanilla: 21 --> 42 Splits

+F59: 6 --> 12 Splits
 ### Single Mission Runs
 Generally, you want one split.
 However, if you wish to gauge your pace at pivotal moments, it's okay to have additional manual splits.
 Just don't forget them!
 ### F59 4 - Tunnel Run
 For full runs of F59 mission 4 when you have the 'Tunnel Run' option ON, you should have 2 splits.
-This allows you to run the mission category and tunnel run category at once.
+This allows you to run the Express Lane and Tunnel Run categories simultaneously.
-## Chosing the Right Options
+## Choosing the Right Options
 When running full campaign runs, use the Campaign category.
 When running single mission runs, use mission mode.
 Ensure that you have only one of these options selected at a time.

 # Options